microsoft/vasim/README.md

 resource updater.
 It enables a comprehensive simulation of the entire autoscaling system’s behavior, with the flexibility to customize various parameters.

-For quick examples of how to run things end-to-end until we have better documentation setup, see any test in the [tests](tests) folder that starts with `test_e2e`.

-Please see our [blog post](https://www.microsoft.com/en-us/research/blog/enhanced-autoscaling-with-vasim-vertical-autoscaling-simulator-toolkit/?msockid=0d2280e91b2c6ea41f32935e1a9f6f36) or [research paper](https://www.microsoft.com/en-us/research/publication/vasim-vertical-autoscaling-simulator-toolkit/) for more details!

 If you are writing an academic paper, you can cite this work as:

 ```bibtex